cvass1/CV/README.md

 #### Software Development Intensive Course - Makers Academy (MAR 2023 to JUL 2023)

-Engaged in an intensive and highly selective 16-week full-time software development course at Makers Academy, renowned for its rigorous curriculum and emphasis on Emotional Intelligence (EQ) development in a technical environment.
-Developed full-stack applications using a comprehensive array of technologies and frameworks, including JavaScript, Express, React, Node, MongoDB, Jest, Cypress, Ruby, Sinatra, PostgreSQL, and RSpec and demonstrated proficiency in Object-Oriented Programming (OOP), Test-Driven Development (TDD) and version control using GIT and GITHUB.
-Collaborated effectively in team environments to deliver projects using agile methodologies incorporating stand-ups, planning sessions, sprints, pair-programming and retrospectives to enhance teamwork and clear communication.
+- Engaged in an intensive and highly selective 16-week full-time software development course at Makers Academy, renowned for its rigorous curriculum and emphasis on Emotional Intelligence (EQ) development.
+- Developed full-stack applications using a comprehensive array of technologies and frameworks, including JavaScript, Express, React, Node, MongoDB, Jest, Cypress, Ruby, Sinatra, PostgreSQL, and RSpec and demonstrated proficiency in OOP, TDD and version control.
+- Collaborated effectively in team environments to deliver projects utilising agile methodologies that involved stand-ups, planning sessions, sprints, pair-programming and retrospectives to enhance teamwork and clear communication.

 #### Coding Kickstarter and MOOC Courses - Code First Girls (MAY 2022 to MAR 2023)

-Completed a series of intensive part-time coding courses offered by Code First Girls, a leading organisation promoting gender diversity in technology, focusing on SQL, Python, Web Development, Machine Learning, Jupyter, GIT and GITHUB.
+- Completed a series of intensive part-time coding courses offered by Code First Girls, a leading organisation promoting gender diversity in technology.
+- Focused on SQL, Python, Web Development, Machine Learning, Jupyter, GIT and GITHUB.

 #### Charted Financial Analyst (CFA) Program - CFA Institute (DEC 2013 to JUN 2015)

-Passed all three levels of the CFA Program, a rigorous and comprehensive study program in the investment management and research industry.
+- Successfully completed all three levels of the CFA Program, a rigorous and comprehensive study program in the investment management and research industry.

 #### MSci Physics with First Class Honours - University of Bristol (OCT 2008 to JUL 2012)

-Final year masters thesis on Muon Scattering Tomography involved programming simulations of a real-world experimental set-up using C++ and GEANT4 software toolkit.
-Received the Dean’s Letter of Commendation for Academic Performance in 2010 and 2011.
+- Conducted a final year masters thesis on Muon Scattering Tomography, which involved programming simulations of a real-world experimental set-up using C++ and GEANT4 software toolkit.
+- Received the Dean’s Letter of Commendation for Academic Performance in 2010 and 2011.

 ## Work Experience

 #### Associate Director, Funding and Liquidity - Royal Bank of Canada (JUN 2012 to MAR 2023)

-Analytics & Coding: developed Excel/VBA tools for risk management, relative value, and P&L monitoring.
+- Analytics & Coding: developed Excel/VBA tools for risk management, relative value, and P&L monitoring.
 Bolstered portfolio management efficiency and accuracy, facilitating well-informed investment strategies.

-Flexibility & Adaptability: Active balance sheet management using a wide range of financial instruments such as FX forwards, swaps, reverse repo, deposits, and CD & EMTM issuance, enhancing balance sheet stability.
+- Flexibility & Adaptability: Active balance sheet management using a wide range of financial instruments such as FX forwards, swaps, reverse repo, deposits, and CD & EMTM issuance, enhancing balance sheet stability, efficiency and profitability.

-Collaboration & Teamwork: Involved in intra-group funding and transfer-price setting, optimising funding allocation and resource usage across departments.
+- Collaboration & Teamwork: Involved in intra-group funding and transfer-price setting, optimising funding allocation and resource utilisation across departments to ensure alignment with overarching goals.

-Attention to Detail: Managed GBP and EUR securities investments in SSAs, Covered Bonds, and RMBS.
+- Attention to Detail: Managed GBP and EUR securities investments in SSAs, Covered Bonds, and RMBS.
 Conducted meticulous credit analysis to ensure portfolio compliance and informed investment decisions.
 Safeguarded the High-Quality Liquid Asset (HQLA) Portfolio's integrity whilst optimising performance.

 ## Skills

 #### Analytics & Problem Solving

 I have a strong analytical skill set which I gained from my scientific studies and developed throughout my career building analytical tools, monitoring financial market data and using unique insights to make decisions on strategies and risks.
+At Makers Academy, I enhanced my problem-solving skills by embracing Object-Oriented Programming (OOP) practices, enabling me to dissect intricate challenges into simpler steps with efficiency and clarity.

 #### Communication & Team Work

 During my career I have developed strong communication skills through daily interactions with management and other internal stakeholders to convey risk metrics, market conditions and strategic views in a timely and accurate manner.
 I have also developed strong team working skills, particularly having worked for a multinational company where I've needed to be organised and flexible to communicate and collaborate with members of my team globally.
+At Makers Academy I further amplified these abilities through agile methodologies, delivering successful products efficiently and effectively in collaborative team projects.

 #### Resilience & Work Ethic

 I enjoy being challenged and have built up resilience and a strong work ethic from working extended hours under high pressure to solve problems and execute strategies as quickly and successfully as possible.
+This determination to excel extends to my journey in coding, where I've embraced challenges with the same tenacity.

 ## Hobbies